Transforming Obesity Clinical Management

 • Referring to physical activity specialists, physiotherapists and dietitians for tailored management

-Professor Thomas Barber, Consultant Endocrinologist and Professor of Endocrinology, University of Warwick and University Hospitals Coventry and Warwickshir
+Professor Thomas Barber, Consultant Endocrinologist and Professor of Endocrinology, University of Warwick and University Hospitals Coventry and Warwickshire

-Questions and answers with Dr Sunil Nair and Professor Thomas Barber
+Questions and answers Dr Sunil Nair, Professor Alex Miras and Professor Thomas Barber

 From plan to action